xonq/tutorials/funannotate.md

 source /fs/project/PAS1046/software/containers/funannotate/source.sh
 ```

-NOTE - Only use to run the container's software.
+NOTE - Only use to run the container software.
 To deactivate press CTRL + D or run `exit`.

 <br />